 That statistic is eye-opening for a couple of reasons.
 First, it is obviously not great news for Exxon Mobil stockholders from a capital appreciation point of view.
 Although commodities have their own cycles, Exxon shares have basically missed out on the greatest equity bull market ever.
 Secondly, take a look at the dividend situation.
 Exxon paid out a quarterly dividend of 42¢ per share at this point.
 Today the figure stands at 87¢ per share.
 Based on the current stock price, Exxon is now shipping off 1.35% to stockholders every three months.

 Unfortunately it is the first point that tends to catch the attention of the investment community.
 Check out Exxon Mobil articles over on Seeking Alpha for instance.
 They now run to hundreds of comments, many of them bemoaning the stock’s lackluster decade.
 This appears short-sighted given how much Exxon plans to invest in its capital spending program.
 I mentioned this briefly a couple of months ago, but the numbers are staggering.
-This year the figure will clock in around the $35b mark.
-After that, the oil giant plans to spend anywhere between $30b and $35b per year out to 2025.
+This year the figure will clock in around the $35b mark, with the oil giant then planning to spend anywhere between $30b and $35b per year out to 2025.

 To give those figures some context, they represent a circa $15b annual increase from the $17b Exxon was spending per year (on average) between 2016 and 2018.
 That is absolutely phenomenal.
 Just to provide some further context, the annual depreciation bill runs at somewhere in the $20b range.
 Or put another way, Exxon is investing for growth big style.
 We are talking tens of billions of dollars in incremental growth CapEx here.